binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 There may not be any risks by simply asking the questions and analysing the responses.
 This is all part of helping you to build a better picture of where your current or prospect CSP is at on the security maturity model, thus helping your ascertain whether you should stick with them, select them as your CSP, and/or what your responsibility needs to be to achieve the security maturity you require,

-### Cloud Service Provider vs In-house
+### Cloud Service Provider vs In-house {#cloud-risks-that-the-solution-causes-cloud-service-provider-vs-in-house}

-Risks that Solution Causes
+In the [Countermeasures](#cloud-countermeasures-cloud-service-provider-vs-in-house) section I provided a few points to consider, rather than outright solutions.
+These mostly depend on specifics of your organisation, which you will have to weigh up.
+There is no one answer for all here.

 #### Skills